thijssimonis/nova-list-card/readme.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](LICENSE.md).
+This project is licensed under the MIT License - see the [MIT license](license) file for details